rekredhead/Calendar-App-VueJS/README.md

 # Todos
+0. See what Google Calendar List looks like (if it's a list of appointments, no need to change dates)
+1. Make the components for the Monthly-view and List-view
+2. Make the calendar able to change modes (monthly, weekly and list)
+3. Make each mode able to change the dates (e.g. previousMonth, nextMonth)
+4. Make the appointments in the calendar body, editable (sends appointment data to side-panel)
+5. Make the appointments extendable by height and changes the startTime and endTime of the appointment too (sends the data to Main comp.)
+6. Make the appointments draggable to different points in the calendar and changes the date, start and end times (sends the data to Main comp.)
+7. Make the app a bit more responsive to most desktop screens (not for mobile)
-- Update the documentation and add enough commenting in the code
+8. Update the documentation and add enough commenting in the code
-- Make the page a bit more responsive for my screens ( no need to worry about mobile )
-- Create reactive variables for data such as UserName, UserCareer, Profile-picture, UserEmail
-- Clean the code ( make identifiable components even if they don't duplicate )
+9. Clean the code ( make identifiable components even if they don't duplicate )
+10. Create reactive variables for data such as UserName, UserCareer, Profile-picture, UserEmail

 # Tasks
 - Build app similar to Dribble Demo (https://dribbble.com/shots/15265805-Zendenta-Add-new-appointment)